Albion Rrahmani: Rapid București

 On 6 August 2023, Ballkani announced the move of Rrahmani to Romanian club Rapid București.
 The following day, Rapid București confirmed that he signed a three-year deal and received the squad number 9.
 The initial €600,000 transfer fee (which raised to €1.35 million after bonuses) made Rrahmani the most expensive player of the Kosovo Superleague, and Rapid reportedly outbid rivals Petrolul Ploiești for his signing.
 Fellow Liga I clubs CFR Cluj and FCSB had also scouted the player.

 Rrahmani recorded his league debut on 25 August 2023, coming on as a 46th-minute substitute for Marko Dugandžić and scoring twice in the 5–3 away win over FC U Craiova.
 One week later, he scored another two goals in a 4–0 local derby thrashing of Dinamo București.
 On 25 September, Rrahmani netted his third double of the season in a 3–1 home defeat of CFR Cluj.

 On 9 March 2024, Rrahmani scored a double and assisted compatriot Ermal Krasniqi in a 4–0 win over rivals FCSB in the last fixture of the regular season.
 He scored once more against FCSB on 20 April, in a 2–2 away draw in the championship play-offs.
 Despite having suffered an injury in October 2023 that sidelined him for several months, Rrahmani finished the season as the third-best goal scorer of the Liga I with 17 goals.

 Sparta Prague

 On 17 August 2024, Rapid București shareholder Victor Angelescu announced an agreement for the transfer of Rrahmani to Sparta Prague for €5 million and 15% interest.
 Two days later, he was officially unveiled by the Czech First League club.
 Rrahmani was handed the number 10 jersey and made his debut on 27 August, scoring a goal with his first ever touch for the club in a 2–0 victory over Malmö FF in the UEFA Champions League play-off round (4–0 win on aggregate).
 Upon the return of Jan Kuchta to Sparta on loan from FC Midtjylland, Rrahmani changed his number to 9.

+Venezia FC

+On June 9 2026, Albion Rrahmani completed his move to newly promoted Serie A club Venezia FC, for a transfer fee of €7,5 million plus add ons, including a 10% sell-on clause.